Roasted carrot, portobello, quinoa and black bean vegetarian tacos are hearty, flavorful, and have lots of protein. Add cheese if you’re not vegan!

 - Continue to roast both vegetables for an additional 10 minutes or until carrots are tender and mushrooms are cooked and starting to brown.

-- Fill tortillas with quinoa mixture, roasted vegetables, and desired toppings.
+- Fill corn tortillas with quinoa mixture, roasted vegetables, and desired toppings.
 Enjoy immediately.

 - This makes a lot!
-But it keeps well and is great for meal prepping.
-Plus who doesn’t love taco leftovers?
+It keeps well and is great for meal prepping.
+Who doesn’t love taco leftovers?